garden-io/garden/docs/other-plugins/container.md

 Actions can reference outputs from each other using [template strings](../using-garden/variables-and-templating.md#template-string-basics).
-For example, `container` actions are often referenced by `helm` actions:
+For example, `container` Build actions are often referenced by `helm` Deploy actions:

 ```yaml
 kind: Deploy